olivermaerz/deep-learning-etc/edge-computing-fastai-raspberrypi.md

 Details here: https://gist.github.com/fgolemo/b973a3fa1aaa67ac61c480ae8440e754

-Before compile it is important to export a couple of compilation flags in order to disable gpu support and distributed computing
+Export two compilation flags in order to disable gpu support and distributed computing
 ```
 export NO_CUDA=1
 export NO_DISTRIBUTED=1
 ```
-Also the build will run out of memory if you do not increase the size of the swap file (=increase virtual memory) Edit the swap config file with:
+Also the build will run out of memory if you do not increase the size of the swap file (=increase virtual memory size) Edit the swap config file with:
 ```
 sudo vi /etc/dphys-swapfile
 ```
-and add chage the CONF_SWAPSIZE to 2048:
+and change the CONF_SWAPSIZE to 2048:
 ```
 CONF_SWAPSIZE=2048
 ```